floriankraft/color-logviewer/README.md

 ## History

 ### Changelog

+#### Version 1.0.0 (2016-01-21)
+* You can now colorize words only instead of the whole line by using the -s switch.
+* As this version seems to be stable enough, I decided to go up to the first major version.

 #### Version 0.5.0 (2016-01-10)
 * Now supports simultaneous view of multiple logfiles via wildcard character (`*`).